yasmineouazzine/ALGORITHM-RESOLUTION-S-CODE/README.md

 <img src="test de formule 1  qui est invalide.png">

-# FOURTH:
+# 4-Test 4 :
 we will this time use the expression : <p></b>{P v Q , ¬Q , P} </p></b>
 <p><b>Explination:</b></p>
 <p>To determine the validity of the formula {P v Q , ¬Q , P}  , let's analyze it:</p>

-<p>.La formule est invalide car elle conduit à une contradiction.
+<p>.The formula is invalid because it leads to a contradiction.

-La première clause P v Q indique que soit  P , soit  Q , soit les deux, doivent être vrais.
-Cependant, la deuxième clause ¬Q stipule que  Q  doit être faux.
-Cela crée une contradiction avec la première clause, car si Q  doit être faux mais aussi vrai (selon la première clause), il y a un conflit.
+The first clause P v Q indicates that either P, or Q, or both must be true.
+However, the second clause ¬Q states that Q must be false.
+This creates a contradiction with the first clause because if Q must be false but also true (according to the first clause), there is a conflict.

-De plus, la troisième clause P  ne peut pas résoudre cette contradiction car elle n'affecte pas la valeur de Q .
-Ainsi, il n'y a aucune assignation de vérité possible qui puisse rendre toutes les clauses vraies, ce qui rend la formule invalide.</p>
+Furthermore, the third clause P cannot resolve this contradiction because it does not affect the value of Q. Thus, there is no possible truth assignment that can make all the clauses true, rendering the formula invalid..</p>
 <p>.we will insert the expression and click on Resolve to visualize the result:</p>
 <img src="test de formule 4 qui est invalide.png">